 Word or phrase possessing a different meaning from its literal definition is called a figure of speech.
-Different types of figures of speech in English are used for expressing different meanings.
+Different types of figure of speech with Examples in English are used for expressing different meanings.

 This is an integral part of the English language and can be found in poetry, oral literature and even in everyday conversations.
-For eye-catching purposes and also for adding humour, advertising slogans, newspaper headlines, greeting-card rhymes, captions of images etc use different types of figures of speech.
+For eye-catching purposes and also for adding humor, advertising slogans, newspaper headlines, greeting-card rhymes, captions of images etc. use different types of figures of speech.

 Figurative speech makes communication even more expressive and creative.
 These have always been a huge part of the English language and even today also more additions are being done.
 Let’s check out the different kinds of figures of speech and meaning.